 - Send out an SOS Think of your agent as your consumer advocate.
 “When a client calls to say there’s a problem with a hotel room or a flight is canceled,” says McIntosh, “we take care of it.”

-This article was first published in September 2012.
+This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.